SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 ### [6	Managing Async Operations: An Overview](https://launchschool.com/lessons/1a2b6504/assignments/91d3619f)

-- How to manage tasks that take time wihtout blocking Javascript's single-thread( ie not sitting in front of the laundry machine):
+- How to manage tasks that take time without blocking Javascript's single-thread( ie not sitting in front of the laundry machine):
   - like fetching data from the server ("fetchez la vache")
 - three main tools:
   - Callbacks